SamMatthews96/improved-job-filter/README.md

 ### ToDo List:
 * Styling
-* Remove save button and save automatically.
+* Improve Filter
   * The filter fields allow spaces, which don't work with the current filter-by-word logic
   * If the filter works off of words anyway, then perhaps the config should just feature a single text field instead of requiring the user to click "add" for each keyword.
   * Better filter options: Whitelist, AND, OR, Groups of AND/OR.
   * The filter considers "C++," and "C++" to be distinct words.
 Consider ignoring commas when splitting titles by word.
 * Add support for other websites
   * glassdoor
   * seek